Research

 Organ Allocation

-Guan et al. Insights from refusal patterns for deceased donor kidney offers.
-Forthcoming in Transplantation.
+1. Guan et al. Insights from refusal patterns for deceased donor kidney offers.
+Transplantation, 2025. 💡 Market deisgn blog link 💡

 Empirical characteristics of Affordable Care Act risk transfers